 U.S. Green Building Council: LEEDtm Accredited Professional, 2004

-2013 – present UC Davis: Assistant Professor, Landscape Architecture + Environmental Design, Department of Human Ecology
+2013 – present UC Davis: Associate Professor, Landscape Architecture + Environmental Design, Department of Human Ecology

 2006, 2009-2012 UC Berkeley: Instructor & Graduate Student Instructor, Department of Landscape Architecture

 2006-2007 California State University Sacramento: Lecturer, Department of Design